Saturday, December 10, 2022

 Students will keep the name card with them during the ceremony and bring it with them when they approach the stage.
 They will show it to the staff member at the end of the stage ramp so the card can be scanned, and then they will give the card to the reader before they cross the stage.
 Students should begin to cross the stage as soon as their name is read.

-If your name is routinely mispronounced, please contact your commencement reader and provide the correct pronunciation of your name.
-Readers' names and contact information will be sent in an email to each graduation candidate.
+If your name is routinely mispronounced, please see your commencement reader when you receive your name card during line-up and provide the correct pronunciation of your name.

 Faculty Participation, Line Up, and Processional

 We encourage members of the faculty to join us for this important celebration and for the reception following the ceremony.
-To ensure adequate seating and parking, faculty who plan to participate should complete this short form.
-No name or other information is required on the form; its purpose is solely to obtain a count of participating faculty so we are better prepared for the event.
+To ensure adequate seating and parking, faculty who plan to participate will be asked to confirm their participation using a survey link distributed the week prior to the ceremony.
+No name or other information is required on the survey; its purpose is solely to obtain a count of participating faculty so we are better prepared for the event.

-If you have mobility concerns, please alert one of the faculty marshals and they will provide you with earlier access to the Centennial Center.
+Faculty with mobility concerns, should either contact the Registrar in advance or alert one of the faculty marshals when they arrive to gain earlier access to the Centennial Center or other accommodations.

 Degree candidates will be photographed by professional photographers as they cross the stage.
 GradImages, our graduation photographer, will provide proofs to each student at his or her bobcats email address approximately one week after the ceremony.